MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

 The Contoso cloud team has the following goals for its migration to Azure DevOps Services:

-- The team needs a tool to migrate its data to the cloud.
-Few manual processes should be needed.
+- Use a tool to migrate data to the cloud with few manual processes.
-- Work item data and history for the past year must be migrated.
+- Migrate work item data and history for the past year.
-- The team doesn't want to set up new user names and passwords.
-All current system assignments must be maintained.
+- Don't create new user names and passwords.
+Maintain all current system assignments.
-- For source control, the team wants to move away from Team Foundation Version Control (TFVC) to Git.
+- For source control, move away from Team Foundation Version Control (TFVC) to Git.
-- The transition to Git will be a tip migration that imports only the latest version of the source code.
-The transition will happen during a downtime, when all work will be halted as the code base shifts.
-The team understands that only the current main branch history will be available after the move.
+- Transition to Git during downtime, when all work will be halted as the code base shifts.
+The transition to Git is a tip migration that imports only the latest version of the source code.
+Only the current main branch history will be available after the move.
-- The team is concerned about the change and wants to test it before it does a full move.
-It wants to retain access to Team Foundation Server even after the move to Azure DevOps Services.
+- Retain access to Team Foundation Server after the move to Azure DevOps Services and do testing before it does a full move.
-- The team has multiple collections and, to better understand the process, it wants to start with one that has only a few projects.
+- Start with a collection that has only a few projects.
-- The team understands that, because Team Foundation Server collections have a one-to-one relationship with Azure DevOps Services organizations, they have multiple URLs.
+- Because Team Foundation Server collections have a one-to-one relationship with Azure DevOps Services organizations, they have multiple URLs.
 This model matches its current model of separation for code bases and projects.

 ## Proposed architecture